Bayer-Group/mocka/README.md

 ## Why Mocka?

 There are times when you would want to control the output of a third-party function in testing.
-Sometimes making an wrapper around that package/function is more than what you are wanting to do.
+Sometimes making a wrapper around that package/function is more effort than it is worth.
 Mocka is here to solve that problem.
 It allows you to control the output of functions without needing to write any additional code.

 Currently if you would want to control the output of a function in go it would be akin to